vippsas/vipps-psp-api/vipps-psp-api-faq.md

 # Is there a unique PSP ID for all merchants?

-No, the PSP ID is unique for the PSP and used for all merchants.
+No, the PSP ID is unique for the PSP and used for all the PSP's merchants.

 # Do we have a test environment?